 COMM 387 - Entrepreneurial Finance

-The course is designed for a variety of student interests.
-It directly addresses the concerns of students wanting to become entrepreneurs in the near or more distant future.
-It provides tools to those students who want to be active on the investing side, such as working for banks, venture capital firms or corporate venture organizations.
+The course covers entrepreneurial and private equity finance.
+It directly addresses questions of students wanting to become entrepreneurs in the near or more distant future, or those who seek key positions in startup companies.
+Motivated by increases in both the supply of and demand for private equity, the course provides understanding of the concepts and institutions involved in entrepreneurial finance and private equity markets.
+The course provides a necessary toolkit to those students who want to be active on the investing side, such as working for banks, venture capital firms, growth equity firms, or corporate venture organizations.
 It will also be useful to anyone who expects to be interacting with entrepreneurs and private equity investors, be it as suppliers, accountants, strategic partners, consultants, customers or other.
 Finally, this course is meant for anybody with a curious mind and a willingness to combine serious analysis with creative thinking.

 Upon successful completion of this course, students will have the knowledge and skills to:

-- negotiate key terms within entrepreneurial teams, and how to prioritize contractual clauses in a term sheet negotiation.
+- Negotiate key terms within entrepreneurial teams and understand how to prioritize contractual clauses in a term sheet negotiation.

 Note: This course was formerly numbered COMM 486X.